Your stop and search rights in the UK

 - If you’re asked to remove clothing, it must be out of public view.

 - You don’t have to give them your details.

 - They can’t stop you because of you race, religion or sex.

 If they want you to remove any other items of clothing, this is either called a ‘more thorough search’, or a ‘strip search.’
 A more thorough search can only take place in the back of a police van or somewhere else out of public view.

 A strip search can only take place in a police station or a designated area like a police tent.
 It must be performed out of public view and by an officer of the same sex, without any officer of the opposite sex able to see.
 If you are 17 or under, a strip search can only take place in the presence of an appropriate adult.

 Read more about your rights when you’re stopped by the police.

 What is the Section 60 rule for stop and searches?

 Section 60 of the Criminal Justice and Public Order Act 1994 allows police to stop and search ANYONE in a defined area at a specific time.
-It’s mainly used to tackle football hooliganism, gang fights and protests.
+Circumstances in which you might be searched under section 60 include if you’re involved in football hooliganism, gang fights or a protest.